josuehdz0/fs-journal/quizzes/week07.md

 **1.** Describe the two ways to bind Data in Vue?
 <!-- enter you answer in the space below -->
 ```
+One way data binding with colon syntax.
+Two way data binding with v-model.
 ```

 **2.** The `SPA` acronym stands for what?
 <!-- enter you answer in the space below -->
 ```
+SPA stands for Single Page Application.
 ```
 **3.** What are some of the advantages/uses of a `SPA` over a traditional one?
 <!-- enter you answer in the space below -->